lusob/maiker/README.md

 6. Reload Visual Studio Code.

+7. Enter your OpenAI API key in maiker settings

-7. Use the `maiker.generateProject` command to generate a new project typing a description.
+8. Use the `maiker.generateProject` command to generate a new project typing a description.

 Enjoy!